jthlab/bim-paper/README.md

-Results for &beta;-Imbalance (BIM): Detecting natural selection using a probabilistic model of tree imbalance
+Results for &beta;-Imbalance (BIM): Robust detection of natural selection using a probabilistic model of tree imbalance
 ====================================================
 * Here is [the paper](https://doi.org/10.1101/2021.05.12.443797) of this work.
 * If you want to use the software of this paper refer [here](https://github.com/jthlab/bim).